MapStory/mapstory-community/items/related-content.md

 ### On the StoryLayer detail page

 Show MapStories that use this StoryLayer
-Show other StoryLayers that are "similar"
+Show other StoryLayers that are "similar" to this StoryLayer.
+Definitions of "similar" could be driven by categories, time, geography, tags.

 ### On the MapStory detail page:

 Show other MapStories by this Storyteller
-Show other MapStories that are "simiar"
+Show other MapStories that are "simiar".
+Definitions of "similar" could be driven by categories, time, geography, tags.

 ## Tech plan/notes